Purpose: Develops quadriceps along front area of thigh.

 Getting Started: Safety First!

-Before starting any exercise program, keep these safety tips in mind:
+Before beginning any routine, they should keep these safety points in mind:

-- Talk to a doctor or physical therapist – Make sure any movement plan is safe for your condition.
+- Talk to a doctor or physical therapist — make sure any activity plan fits your condition.

 - Start slow – Doing too much too soon can lead to falls or injuries.